 Using excessive water is the key reason your rice cooker boils over.
 According to the portion of the rice, you have to use the right amount of water.

 If there are any specific recipes you’re going to try, then follow the instructions.
 If possible, reduce some amount of water.
-Here are some tips to know how to reduce water from the rice cooker.
+Here are some tips for reducing water from the rice cooker.

 - First, reduce the whole cup of water or a half cup of water.
 Make sure you are not reducing too much water from the rice.